c19/puppeteer-recorder/README.md

 - Click Pause when you want to navigate without recording anything.
 Hit Resume to continue recording.
 - Output is a json string. store it as data.json
 - Use like this: `node src/GenericScript.js data.json`
+- Or use [puppeteer-records-manager](https://github.com/c19/puppeteer-records-manager) to manage the records

 ## Background

 Writing Puppeteer scripts for scraping, testing and monitoring can be tricky.
 A recorder / code generator can be helpful,